Reverie-Fighting-Project/VectorWar-RollbackKit/README.md

 ## Notes

 Unreal Engine is not deterministic, which is required for netcode that only sends inputs between players, such as deterministic lockstep (delay based) or rollback.
-VectorWarUE gets around this by running the original VectorWar code as its own game state, separate from the UE game logic.
-It only uses UE for reading player inputs, maintaining the update tick frequency, and rendering the game state by matching Unreal actors to the game state objects they represent.
-Similar solutions will be required for your own projects.
+The original VectorWarUE project ran the VectorWar game state, and rendered the game state by matching it with equivalent Unreal Actors.
+The goal of the RollbackKit is to create a similar workflow that you'd have for working on a proper Unreal Engine project with the added benefit of Rollback.

 Currently GGPOUE is only usable with Windows.